Skip to main content

 They're not ideal if you need a lump sum with predictable payments.
 For that, a home equity loan or cash-out refinance might be better.

-Where to get the best HELOC rates
+Where to get a HELOC

 Local banks and credit unions